flintlib/flint/doc/source/index.rst

     This function does nothing and returns ``GR_UNABLE``.
 It is used as a generic fallback method when no implementation is available.

+.. type:: gr_method_tab_input

+    Typedef representing a (index, function pointer) pair.

+.. function:: void gr_method_tab_init(gr_funcptr * methods, gr_method_tab_input * tab)

+    Initializes the method table *methods*.
+This first inserts default and generic methods in all slots, and then overwrites with the specialized methods listed in *tab*.